Jeffrey-Ede/Miscellaneous/README.md

 # Teaching examples
 This repository contains some of the examples used to teach my sister and her boyfriend python.
-Some of the examples were worked through together.
-Others were posted here for them to look at.